microsoft/M3P/README.md

 # Data Ready

-We use theses as our finetuning dataset: Multi30K [28, 29], MSCOCO [16, 30, 31, 34] and MILD.
+Finetuning datasets: Multi30K [28, 29], MSCOCO [16, 30, 31, 34] and MILD.
 MILD will be released later.

+Multi30K extended Flickr30K [32] to German (de), French (fr) and Czech (cs).
+It contains 31,783 images and provides 5 captions per image in English and German and 1 caption per image in French and Czech.
+We use the train, dev, test splits as defined in [32].
+MSCOCO contains 123,287 images and provides 5 captions per image in English, but fewer in Chinese and Japanese.
+STAIR Captions[33] extended MSCOCO [16] with 820K Japanese captions for COCO images.
+[31] extended MSCOCO [16] with Chinese captions for 20K images.

 ## Feature Extraction

 We use bottom-up-attention to extract detection features from the image.
 We use detectron implemented from facebook: https://github.com/facebookresearch/mmf/blob/6d89e1dede448682d549fb81d073536a31f88548/tools/scripts/features/extract_features_vmb.py

-*Note:['bbox', 'captions', 'objects', 'features', 'image_id', 'num_boxes', 'wh'] This feature list is taken as the attributes of h5 file, which is extracted by the above script.
+*Note: ['bbox', 'captions', 'objects', 'features', 'image_id', 'num_boxes', 'wh'] This feature list is taken as the attributes of h5 file, which is extracted by the above script.
 The image_id equal to image_file in our project.

-## Meta-data collation
+## Meta-data

 The meta-data is a pickle file about mapping dictionary for image_id and caption: